henryvprwv/Kenrnal-Read-Only-External-CS2/README.md

 <li>Ins to toggle the menu</li>
 <li>End to unload the cheat correctly</li>
 <li>As long as the overlay fps is anywere around 60 fps ur fine, but higher ingame fps = smoother ESP</li> <br>
-I will share the source code (of the cheat only) in the near future If u have any questions, bugs or whatever add me on dc its in my profile
+I will share the source code (of the cheat only) in the near future <br>
+If u have any questions, bugs or whatever add me on dc its in my profile

 <h3>Recent Additions / Fixes:</h3>